waits in the dark deep reef shadows

 Habitat

 Inhabits rocky bottoms, underwater pinnacles and shipwrecks from 20 metres down to 400 metres.
-The big boys of the deep, lurking in dark water below where snapper dare not go.
-Prefers structured environments.
+Prefers structured environments in dark water below where snapper dare not go.

 Range

 Found throughout North and South Islands on rocky bottoms and underwater pinnacles.
-Most common in deep water off rocky headlands, particularly around North Island east coast and South Island west coast.
+Most common in deep water off rocky headlands, particularly around North Island east coast.

 Endemism